Research Funding

 (2) a current resume

-Applications are due by the end of Block 6 (Wednesday, March 16, at noon).
+Applications are due by the 4th Monday of Block 6 (March 11, 5 PM).
 Preference will be given to History and History-hyphenate majors and History minors.
+Decisions will be shared by the end of the first week of Block 7.

 See Professor Amy Kohout (akohout@coloradocollege.edu) to learn more about this exciting opportunity.